 Elliptic Curve Cryptography

 Elliptical curve cryptography (ECC) offers an alternative to the RSA public-key cryptography that is currently used for DNSSEC.
 The technique is based on elliptic curve theory that can be used to create faster, smaller, and more efficient cryptographic keys.
-The Elliptic Curve Digital Signature Algorithm (ECDSA) is widely accepted as secure.(cite to be added)

 "Elliptic Curve Digital Signature Algorithm (DSA) for DNSSEC" (RFC 6605) has been published by the IETF to specify the use of ECDSA with curve P-256 and SHA-256 in DNSSEC.
 Current estimates are that ECDSA with curve P-256 has roughly the same strength to RSA with 3072-bit keys; however, the keys are smaller, and the signature processing consumes less computing power.
 The smaller size provides a considerable advantage for the DNS protocol, especially when DNS is used over UDP.
-The lower computing power consumption offers a significant advantage, especially for battery-powered devices.
+However, the signature validation time for ECDSA with curve P-256 and SHA-256 is greater than RSA with 3072-bit keys.

+Other Elliptic Curve Digital Signature Algorithms like Edwards-Curve Digital Security Algorithm (EdDSA) for DNSSEC has also been published by IETF (RFC 8080).

+In addition, RFC 8624 provides guidance on algorithm implementation and usage for DNS.

 The Root KSK DNSSEC Practice Statement (DPS) provides guidance on key length and key rollover.
 The DPS says nothing, however, about how changes to the digital signature algorithm may be performed.
 Recent guidance from the US National Security Agency recommends using 3072 bits for RSA.
 ECDSA seems to offer a better alternative than very large RSA keys.

 Post Quantum Cryptography